 You can get our EDITABLE lesson plan template by clicking on the image below:

 The First Day

-We start off with arrival.
-This year the kids will have our new morning bins/morning tubs/STEM bins to explore and play with.
-Then we have our very first morning meeting!
-Everyone says their name and Mr. Greg shares about kindergarten and our classroom!
+We start with arrival.
+The kids will have our morning bins/morning tubs/STEM bins to explore and play with.
+Then we have our very first-morning meeting!
+Everyone says their name, and Mr. Greg shares about kindergarten and our classroom!
 Then we sing!

-Our first read-aloud is The King Of Kindergarten.
-This is the perfect first day of school read-aloud because my students can connect with the story and the character.
-After reading we make a chart to show what King did to get ready for the first day and what we did to get ready for day 1!
+Our first read-alouds are The King Of Kindergarten and The Queen Of Kindergarten.
+These are the perfect first-day-of-school read-alouds because my students can connect with the stories and the characters.
+After reading, we make a chart to show what King did to get ready for the first day and what we did to get ready for day 1!

 Then we go to brunch and work on walking in the hallway!
 After brunch, we use our School Supply Research Project to learn how to use crayons!

 To practice with our crayons, we color a soccer ball.
 I chose a soccer ball because it has many different sections to practice using various different colors!